genmeblog/techtest/docs/api.md

 -   `size-strategy` (optional) - when new column is shorter than dataset row count, following strategies are applied:
     -   `:cycle` (default) - repeat data
     -   `:na` - append missing values
+    -   `:strict` - throws an exception when sizes mismatch

 Function works on grouped dataset.